angeldollface/rins/README.markdown

 $ rins -s your_dir
 ```

+## CHANGELOG

+### Version 1.0.0

+- The Doll Update.
+- Initial release.
+- Initial upload to GitHub.
+- Updated, published, and uploaded under my new name.

 ## NOTE :scroll:

 - *RINS :hamburger:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*